RunestoneInteractive/runestoneinteractive.github.io/source/directives/activecode.rst

     Each entry must be the unique_id of a :doc:`datafile` directive.

 caption
     ``String``.
-Define a caption for the bottom of the activecode frame.
+Define a caption for the bottom of the directive frame.

 chatcodes
     ``Boolean``.
 Enable users to talk about this code snippet with others